 If a client intends to harm himself or herself, the therapist will make every effort to enlist their cooperation in insuring their safety.
 If they do not cooperate, the therapist must take further measures without their permission that are provided to them by law in order to ensure their safety.

 If the therapist receives a court order signed by a judge.

 The cost of therapy varies based on therapist and client needs.
-We offer a free one-hour consultation where we will discuss pricing options, and take time to ensure we are a good fit for your healing and self-discovery process.
-The free one-hour consultation does not apply to those receiving sliding scale.
+We offer a free 15-minute phone consultation where we will take time to ensure we are a good fit for your healing and self-discovery process.

 Yes, we accept a variety of insurances, and if we do not take your insurance we are happy to provide a receipt as an out-of-network provider.
 Please contact your insurance carrier for more information.

 We take all major credit cards, checks, PayPal, Cash App, Venmo, or cash including many health savings accounts.
 Clients often chose a variety of options over the course of counseling.
 Payment is expected prior to or at the beginning of each session so as to not interfere with the therapy process.